Neil Drumming

 Neil Drumming is an American journalist and filmmaker.
 Formerly a producer with the radio show This American Life, in 2020 Drumming became managing editor with Serial Productions, the company that created the podcasts Serial and S-Town.
 Drumming began his career writing for the Washington City Paper, and later wrote for Entertainment Weekly and Salon.
 He also wrote and directed the 2014 film Big Words.

 Early life

-Drumming attended the University of Southern California.
+Drumming attended the University of Southern California film school.

 Career

 Journalism

 After graduating from college, Drumming went to work for the Washington City Paper in 1996.
 He was part of a group of hires by editor David Carr that included several young black writers who went on to become voices of their generation: hired alongside Drumming that year were eventual New Yorker magazine staffer and history professor Jelani Cobb, MacArthur Genius Ta-Nehisi Coates, and performance artist and playwright Holly Bass.

 From 2002 to 2007, Drumming worked as an editor and music critic for Entertainment Weekly, later moving to Salon.